Hull

 Material residues during the lay-up of your hull still exist when you receive the shell.
 Don rubber gloves, ventilate the room or better yet do this outside.
 Soak a rag in Acetone or MEK and wash the interior of the hull.
 Everywhere, even under the gunwale flanges.
 This will enhance the bonding properties of resins and glues immensely.
 You cannot afford to have a joint come undone.

-If you have not studied this build, this shaft is a key component to the boat's sheetline system.
+If you have not studied this build, the arrow shaft is a key component to the boat's sheetline system.
 The forward end of the shaft will rest in a nexus under this retainer against the keel seam.

 Fashion about a 1.5" piece of ply or Basswood to fit into the bow V about a 1" short of the nose.
-Make it wide enough that when flush and level you can slide the shaft you will use under it and snug at the forward end. it will self align.
+Make it wide enough that when flush and level you can slide the shaft you will use under it and snug at the forward end.
+It will self align.
 Bevel the edge to the hull with sandpaper.
 Note: forward of the retainer will be solid resin shortly.
 We use tweezers to test the fit and handle the retainer.
-When satisfied, glue this in place along the side watching that none will run down in the V to obstruct the shaft sliding up into the nexus.
-When it starts to set up proceed with the bow re-enforcement.
+When satisfied, tack glue this in place.
+When it starts to set up proceed with the bow re-enforcement and filling in along the sides of the retainer.

 Re-enforce the Bow